-Panel warning on deal protections: UK Takeover Panel review of the 2011 changes to the Code
+Panel warning on deal protections: Takeover panel review of the 2011 changes to the Code - .PDF file.

 The UK Takeover Panel has conducted its promised operational review of the reforms to the Code which took effect in September 2011.
 The Panel believes the reforms have operated ‘satisfactorily’ and concludes that no immediate changes to the Code are necessary, although it plans to keep certain areas under review, notably deal protection measures, formal sale processes and market flex disclosures.

 Significant comments in the review highlight the Panel’s robust approach to the key area of deal protection measures such as break fees, exclusivity undertakings and implementation agreements.